 Human Intelligence (HUMINT) requires deep, data-rich analysis that goes beyond traditional behavioral analysis to discover trends, correlations and anomalous activities occurring around specified events bounded in space and time - seeking to infer about the nature of unusual activity and draw actionable intelligence from it.

 Precision engagement is the analytical combination of pin-point accurate data and other relevant mission considerations that provides our warfighters with a much fuller picture of the situation 'on the ground' that goes well beyond traditional targeting to mitigate risk.

-Mark Westfall, Assistant Vice President for Intelligence and Information Technology, joined Centauri in August 2018.
+Mark Westfall, head of Human & Technical Operations, joined Centauri in August 2018.
 He was previously Vice President, Cyber Analytics for Perspecta’s Intelligence Group and focused on business development and the transition of applied research to mission.
 Mark retired from United States Federal Government service in November 2016 after a 29 year career.
 During that time, he worked overseas in the Middle East, South Asia, and Europe as well as in Washington, DC.
 His responsibilities included the management and execution of operations involving HUMINT, Counterintelligence, and Cybersecurity.
 Mark obtain a Master’s degree from the California Institute of Technology in Electrical Engineering and a Bachelor’s of Science in Systems Engineering from the University of Virginia.

 Michael J. Rigo